A caring environment

 In a small close-knit school every child is cared for as an individual and gets the attention he needs.
 If behavioral issues raise, parents are immediately informed and are closely associated to the remedial measures.
 If the child has learning problems, or dyslexia or any similar difficulty, we will closely follow his progress, with the help of a professional chosen with the parents if necessary.
 We will take care to keep a quiet and peaceful atmosphere in school, where the children are happy to learn and where they will develop their social and moral competences harmoniously.

-Full-day activities during the holiday are organized functions of demand with carefully selected partners.
+Full-day activities during the holiday are organized, based on demand, with carefully selected partners.
 This could be a sport camp or a circus week or a week of vacation at the farm.

 No homework before age 10